 9. Funding Request

 Now it’s time for your funding request!
-You need to clearly itemize why you need business financing, what amounts you’re requesting (both current and prospective for the next five years), and what you will use the amounts for.
+You need to clearly itemize why you need business financing, what amount you’re requesting (both current and prospective for the next five years), and what you will use the amounts for.

 Tip: Describe how funding will contribute to the overall success of your company (and its strategic plan).
 Will it allow strategic R&D?
 Provide funds to acquire a smaller competitor?
 Create an opportunity for media buys and other marketing?